jdlib/JDBX/UserGuide.md

         .requireCount(1)  // could throw an Exception
         .requireValue();  // could throw an Exception

-For step 1 there are alternative ways to specify the returned columns, for instance by using column indexes or names
+For step 1 there are alternative ways to specify the returned columns, for instance by using column indexes or names:

     stmt.createUpdate(sql).returnCols(1, 5, 7)...
     stmt.createUpdate(sql).returnCols("id", "timestamp")...

 For step 2 there are alternative ways to retrieve the returned column values.
-If multiple records are affected, and you want to retrieve one column value from each row you can call `Update.runGetCols(Class)` to retrieve the values as `java.util.List`:
+If multiple records are affected, and you want to retrieve one column value from each row you can call `Update.runGetCols(Class<T>)` to retrieve the values as `java.util.List<T>`:

     List<Integer> newIds = stmt.createUpdate("INSERT INTO Names (name) VALUES ('Peter'), ('Paul')") .returnAutoKeyCols()